Skip to main content

 A proper backup strategy follows the 3-2-1 rule: three copies of your data, on two different types of media, with one copy stored offsite.
 That offsite copy needs to be isolated from your main network so it cannot be reached during an attack.

 We test backup restores regularly for our managed IT clients.
 Not once a year.
 Regularly.
 Because a backup you have never tested is a backup you cannot trust.
+To check your own setup against the same questions we ask in an audit, download the free Backup Audit Checklist.

 Learn more about our security stack, which includes backup verification as standard.